27+ Free Pay Stub Templates in Google Docs | Google Sheets | MS Excel | MS Word | Numbers | Pages | PDF

 There are a lot of details that are included in a pay stub or paycheck stub that allow you and your employer to keep track of all payments and deductions.
 Generally, the items on the pay stub can be broken down to (1) gross wages; (2) taxes, deductions, and contributions; and (3) net pay.
 If you would like to know more about the three different parts, then take a look at each of the categories below.

 Gross wages are the starting point of an employee’s pay.
-This is basically the money that the company owes you before any deductions are taken out of it.
+This is the money that the company owes you before any deductions are taken out of it.
 The gross pay is calculated differently depending on whether the employee is paid hourly or by salary.
 If you’re being paid by the hour, then your gross pay will be based on the multiplication of your hourly rate with the number of hours that you have worked.
-If you’re a salary worker and you want to find your gross pay, then all you have to do is divide the annual salary by the number of pay periods within the year.
+If you’re a salaried worker and you want to find your gross pay, then all you have to do is divide the annual salary by the number of pay periods within the year.

 The employee’s gross pay can be found in the pay stub and the information is broken down into two separate columns.
 The first column would show the current gross pay or the information for the pay period.
 The other column would be providing the year-to-date total.
-The following items are included in an employee’s pay stub:
+The following are covered in an employee’s pay stub:

-- Gross pay.
+Gross pay.
 The pay stub should have this to show the employee the total wages that he or she earned before any of the necessary deductions.
 Besides an employee’s regular wage, there are also chances that an employee might earn additional income.
 This can come in the form of overtime pay, holiday pay, personal time, payroll advances, or bonuses.
 So once you’re making the pay stub, make sure to list each form of income in a separate line.
 Remember that gross pay lists each of the forms of income into two separate columns: the current and year-to-date payroll.

 Taxes, deductions, and contributions